telefonicaid/thinking-cities/docs/multitenancy.md

 # Multitenancy

 The platform implements multitenancy based on the *Service* and *SubService* concepts.
 Service corresponds with the top-level grouping, typically associated to tenants.
 Within each service, a given tenant can set several subservices.
-For example, tentants may represent cities (e.g. Madrid, Paris, London, etc.) and subservices within a tenant the different vertical areas in that city (lightning, transport, health, etc.).
+For example, tenants may represent cities (e.g. Madrid, Paris, London, etc.) and subservices within a tenant the different vertical areas in that city (lightning, transport, health, etc.).

 Authentication and authorization is based on service and subservices.
 In other words, user/roles access are per service and subservice.
 For example, you can define that a given user has read permissions in all subservices of a given service, but only has modification permissions in a subset of such subservices.